-In parallel with the clinical assignments, the resident is assigned projects that cover topics which are not routinely encountered in daily clinic duties (e.g. linac acceptance and commissioning, treatment planning system commissioning and beam modeling, etc.).
+In parallel with the clinical assignments, the resident is assigned projects that cover topics which are not encountered in daily clinic duties (e.g. linac acceptance and commissioning, treatment planning system commissioning and beam modeling, etc.).
 These are designed to be major projects that require longer periods to complete (i.e., 1-2 months).
-These projects are sorted by rotation in the qualification card and have specific goals and end points, as well as assigned readings (e.g. AAPM Task Group reports, journal articles, etc.) that are detailed in the qualification card.
+These projects are sorted by rotation and have specific goals and end points, as well as assigned readings (e.g. AAPM Task Group reports, journal articles, etc.) that are detailed in the rotation curriculum.

-Even though these clinical projects are sorted in the qualification card by rotation, the resident is not required to complete it during this specific time frame.
-For instance, the linear accelerator commissioning project may and should be satisfied if this event takes place during the resident’s two year span, regardless of which rotation the resident is in at the time.
-Upon completion of the project, the resident submits a written report documenting all tasks completed and also reviews their findings with the assigned project mentor.
+Even though these clinical projects are sorted by rotation, the resident is not required to complete it during this specific time frame.
+For instance, the linear accelerator commissioning project may and should be satisfied if this event takes place during the resident’s two-year span, regardless of which rotation the resident is in at the time.
+Upon completion of the project, the resident submits a written report documenting all tasks completed and reviews their findings with the assigned project mentor.

 INTEGRATED CLINICAL ACTIVITIES

 Physics residents have the opportunity to contribute to clinical services in a variety of areas after the resident has demonstrated competency.
 Many of the duties are only assigned while the resident is on that rotation.
 Examples of resident duties include:

 - Monthly and annual quality assurance of linear accelerators

 - Patient-specific IMRT quality assurance (shared rotation with QA Physics Assistants)